serokell/cobwebhook/README.md

 ```

 Takes a function that returns a  list of valid secrets.
 On valid request, sets
-`conn.assigns.payload` and `conn.assigns.secret` and forwards request to the next
-plug in the pipeline.
+`conn.assigns.secret` and forwards request to the next plug in the pipeline.